defguard

 Adding access exceptions for specific users

 Let's build on the last example.
-The example defined a single rule that grants access to a network to two users.
+The example defined a single rule that grants network access for two users.
 In this example we will block access for one specific user.
 But first let's rethink our approach.

-You may be tempted to specify the access for each user individually like we did while constructing the first rule.
+It may be tempting to specify the access for each user individually, like we did while constructing the first rule.
 This may work at first or if your users don't change too often.
 But what if you have a constant influx of new users?
 This might get tedious pretty fast.

 So what we will do is: